datastax/docker-images/README.md

 -k | Enables and starts Analytics.
 -g | Enables and starts a DSE Graph.

-You can combine the options to run more than one feature.
-For more examples, see the Starting [DSE documentation](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/operations/startStop/startDseStandalone.html).
+Combine startup options to run more than one feature.
+For more examples, see  [Starting DataStax Enterprise as a stand-alone process ](http://docs.datastax.com/en/dse/5.1/dse-admin/datastax_enterprise/operations/startStop/startDseStandalone.html).

 ## Examples